When can transformers reason with abstract symbols?: Analysis for template tasks in next-token-prediction setting

-In this section we switch to a next-token prediction setting with the cross-entropy loss.
-The symbolic-label variant of template tasks is analogous to the real-label template tasks studied so far, except that the output label is a token as in the example of Figure~\ref{fig:assoc-memory-wildcard}; formal definition is in Appendix~\ref{app:symbolic-label}.
-The simplest symbolic-label task is template ``$\alpha$'' labeled by ``$\alpha$''.
+We switch gears to the next-token prediction setting with the cross-entropy loss, where the output label may be a token as in the example of Figure~\ref{fig:assoc-memory-wildcard}; formal definition is in Appendix~\ref{app:symbolic-label}.
+The simplest task consists of template ``$\alpha$'' labeled by ``$\alpha$''.
 An example train set is $\{(A,A), (B,B), (C,C)\}$, where $A,B,C \in \cX$ are tokens, and then we test with $(x^{test}, y^{test}) = (D,D)$ which is not in the train set.
-Thus, this task captures the ability of a model to learn how to copy a symbol, which is an important skill for LLMs that solve problems with multi-stage intermediate computations and must copy these to later parts of a solution \cite{csordas2021neural}.
+This task captures the ability of a model to learn how to copy a symbol, which is important for LLMs that solve problems with multi-stage intermediate computations and must copy these to later parts of a solution \citep{csordas2021neural}.
+From now on, we only consider this ``copying'' task.

-For simplicity, we consider the architecture with just the attention layer, and we tie the embedding and unembedding weights as in practice \cite{brown2020language}:

-Despite the simplicity of the task, $\fattn$ does not generalize on unseen symbols when trained, as we take the embedding dimension large.
-Our evidence is from analyzing the early time of training.
-Define the train loss and test loss as follows, where $\ell$ is the cross-entropy loss and $x^{test}$ is a token that does not appear in the training data,

-We train with gradient flow, and show that the generalization loss on unseen symbols does not decrease for infinite-width transformers on the symbolic-label ``copying'' task where the template is ``$\alpha$'' and is labeled by ``$\alpha$''. \begin{theorem}[Failure of transformers at copying] For any learning rates such that $-\pd{\cL_{train}}{t} \mid_{t = 0} = O(1)$, we must have that $\pd{\cL_{test}}{t} \mid_{t = 0} \to 0$ as $d_{emb} \to \infty$. \end{theorem} Because the template has length $k = 1$, the architecture simplifies to